tendermint/spec/rfc/005-soft-chain-upgrades.md

 internalized to allow for changes (so long as this wouldn't change the overall behavior).

+Another similar approach is to have the prior versions in a different repo and import it as a library.
+This may minimize the amount of code in the repo.

 ### Current Use of Versioning

 Records of versions are currently stored in `State` and in the `Header` of each